Reflex-Gravity/loan-collection-manager/README.md

 `Case` has a `@VersionColumn()` managed by TypeORM.
 Every `save()` automatically increments `version` and includes a `WHERE version = $prev` clause.
 If two concurrent requests read the same version and both try to save, the second one throws `OptimisticLockVersionMismatchError`, which the service catches and re-throws as `409 Conflict`.
 The client must re-fetch and retry.

+### Daily Job to recalculate DPD and auto-escalate stage and assign

+Used a `cron` job to schedule this service using NestJS inbuilt library.

 ### PDF Generation

 `GET /api/cases/:id/notice.pdf` builds an HTML string server-side from case + loan + customer data, then hands it to a headless Chromium instance (Puppeteer) which renders it to A4 PDF.
 The browser is launched fresh per request and always closed in a `finally` block.
 In Docker, `PUPPETEER_EXECUTABLE_PATH` is set to the system Chromium binary to avoid bundling a second Chromium inside the container.